ILDA offers four courses covering laser safety for laser lightshows.

 MATERIALS

-The LSO - Lasershows course includes a 125-page laser light show safety reference manual, 350+ PowerPoint slides, and an 100-page printout of the slides with room for notes next to each slide.
+The LSO for Lasershows and Cat A course includes a 125-page laser light show safety reference manual, 350+ PowerPoint slides, and an 100-page printout of the slides.

-The Operator and Inspector courses have similar materials.
+The Lasershow Operator and Laser Safety Inspector courses have similar materials.

 The Audience Scanning course is more hands-on, with meters and scopes being used to measure laser beam irradiance and do scanning safety calculations.